dlab-berkeley/cornerstone-2015-unix-FUNdamentals/day_one/1-1_fildir.md

 > identical.
 The following image shows a file system graph for the typical Mac.

 ![File Directory](https://swcarpentry.github.io/shell-novice/fig/home-directories.svg)

-We know that our current working directory `/home/oski` is stored inside `/home` because `/home` is the first part of its name.
-Similarly, we know that `/home` is stored inside the root directory `/` because its name begins with `/`.

 > Notice that there are two meanings for the `/` character.
 > When it appears at the front of a file or directory name,